UG-SaltyFish/Team-SaltyFish/README.md

 * To improve the UI design of SwatKat for easily using and visually appealing.<br>

 ## Tools:<br>
-[Visual Studio Code](https://code.visualstudio.com) was used as the programming IDE for this project.<br> Below are the main plugins in our project: <br>
+* [Visual Studio Code](https://code.visualstudio.com) was used as the programming IDE for this project.<br>
+* [MangoDB](https://www.mongodb.com/) was used as the database for this project.
+* [AWS](https://aws.amazon.com/cn/) was used to store the URLs and pictures in the website.
+* [Heroku](https://id.heroku.com/login) was the platform we use to run our eportfolio.
 * This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br>
 * The back-end was developed using [Node.js](https://nodejs.org/en/download/).<br>
+Below are the main plugins in our project: <br>
 * React
 ```
 npm install react